New Guidelines for Chest Tube Removal

 Lavingia KS, et al. Basic ultrasound training can replace chest radiography for safe tube thoracostomy removal.
 Am Surg.
 2014 Aug; 80 (8):783-6.

-Read all articles in Cardiovascular diseases, medical procedures
+Read all articles in Cardiovascular diseases, Chest Tube, medical procedures

 Live Courses